 State Attorneys General: Allies in Obesity Prevention

-A fact sheet series about state AGs and public health
+A series about state AGs & public health

 State attorneys general (AGs), charged with enforcing the laws of their states, have both the motivation and authority to help promote and enforce public health policy.
 Not only do they mediate consumer complaints and investigate possible violations of the law, but they can also bring litigation that highlights the need for policy change or gaps in regulatory protection.